plone/buildout.coredev/docs/continous-integration.rst

 There might be changes that have been checked in before your last update from the version control that might lead to a build failure in Jenkins in combination with your changes.
-Therefore it is essential that you check out (git pull) and run the tests again before you push your changes to github.
+Therefore it is essential that you check out (:command:`git pull`) and run the tests again before you push your changes to github.

 Furthermore, a common source of errors on check-in is to forget to add some files to the repository.
 If you follow this rule and your local build passes, you can be sure that this is because someone else checked in in the meantime,